microsoft/bonsai-gym/samples/gym-dssat-agriculture-sample/README.md

 For more information about DSSAT and the reinforcement learning scenarios provided by gym_dssat_pdi_project, see [gym-DSSAT: a crop model turned into a Reinforcement Learning environment](https://arxiv.org/abs/2207.03270).

+This was used in a hackathon to train brains that control irrigation and fertilization actions to maximize crop yield and minimize water pollution runoff due to leaching.

 ## Creating the Bonsai simulator

 Before starting, you will need the following: